-As Assistant Collections Manager, I am able to draw from over ten years of professional experience in museum curation, environmental mitigation and fossil preparation to evaluate and maintain the Mesozoic collection here at the NHM.
-In this capacity, I am able to participate in the best of what the Dinosaur Institute has to offer; great educational programs, global research collaboration with high impact results and world-class studies in avian evolution and systematics.
-My research interests include the micro-preparation and study of Mesozoic birds.
-Since joining the DI, I have prepared numerous avian specimens from the famous Jehol Biota of Liaoning, China for institutions such as the Beijing Natural History Museum, the Dalian Museum of Prehistory, the Chinese Academy of Geological Sciences, the Mongolian Paleontological Center, Ulaanbaatar and the Museu Historia Natural Taubate, Sao Paulo, Brazil.
+As Collections Manager, Maureen Walsh is able to draw from over 14 years of professional experience in museum curation, environmental mitigation and fossil preparation to evaluate and maintain the Mesozoic collection here at the Natural History Museum of Los Angeles County.
+In this capacity, she participates in the best of what the Dinosaur Institute has to offer: great educational programs, global research collaboration with high impact results, and world-class studies in avian evolution and systematics.
+Walsh’s research interest includes the micro-preparation and study of Mesozoic birds.
+Since joining the Dinosaur Institute, she has prepared numerous avian specimens from the famous Jehol Biota of Liaoning, China, for institutions such as the Beijing Natural History Museum, the Dalian Museum of Prehistory, the Chinese Academy of Geological Sciences, the Mongolian Paleontological Center, Ulaanbaatar and the Museu Historia Natural Taubate, Sao Paulo, Brazil.

-My love for nature and my academic background in ecology and previous volunteer work at the Natural History Museum took me to join this great team of scientist and researchers.
-I have come to see the Museum itself as a learning institution, where people with different backgrounds, ethnicities, and of all ages come to have fun learning.
-Working with dinosaur fossils is my life’s passion, and sharing it with Museum visitors makes every day unique and fulfilling.
-By collecting fossils during our field trips, and preparing them at the Dino Lab, our team unveils the secret life of dinosaurs and the environment in which they used to live.
+Jose Soler’s love for nature, his academic background in ecology, and previous volunteer work at NHMLA, led him to join the Dinosaur Institute team of scientists and researchers.
+Soler has a B.S in Natural Resources Management from the Universidad Estatal a Distancia, Costa Rica.
+He views the museum as a learning institution, where people of all ages, from different backgrounds and ethnicities, come to have fun learning.
+Working with dinosaur fossils is his life’s passion, and sharing it with museum visitors makes every day unique and fulfilling.
+To Soler, his participation in collecting fossils during expeditions and preparing them in the historic 4th floor lab unveils the secret life of dinosaurs and the environment in which they lived.

-My time in the Natural History Museum has given me the understanding that science alone is not enough to protect the invaluable treasures of the natural world from the past, present, and future.
+“My time in the Natural History Museum has given me the understanding that science alone is not enough to protect the invaluable treasures of the natural world from the past, present, and future.
 We also need an emotional connection to the natural world.
-When working on a dinosaur fossil or during a field trip, those two aspects come together and a powerful sense of wholeness awakes, making me feel respect, responsibility, and appreciation for the land.
+When working on a dinosaur fossil or during a field trip, those two aspects come together and a powerful sense of wholeness awakes, making me feel respect, responsibility, and appreciation for the land.”